You’ll find us on the Port Salford Greenway in Winton, just 100mtrs from Cleavley Athletic Track - Follow the Brown signs to the track off Worsley Rd

 basic bicycle 🚴♀️ maintenance course

-The basic bicycle 🚴♀️ maintenance course at Cleavley Community 🌳Forest Garden🌳. ---- Thursday 14th March 2024
+The basic bicycle 🚴♀️ maintenance course at Cleavley Community 🌳Forest Garden🌳. ---- New dates for the summer to be announced soon

 What to check before you ride - How to adjust the saddle, handlebars, brakes and gears - How to mend punctures.
 Led by a bike maintenance expert, you'll be in a small group with other beginners in a friendly, supportive atmosphere.
 It's a hands-on session which will give you the confidence and skills to keep your bike on the move.
 The basic maintenance course is provided at the subsidised cost of £10.
 To book a place follow this link👇